-Participants who do not comply with these requirements may experience penalties unless they have an acceptable reason for not complying with the requirement.
-These penalties are managed through:
+Participants who do not comply with these requirements may experience compliance action for not complying with the requirement.
+Compliance action is managed through:

-- the Job Seeker Targeted Compliance Framework (TCF), for participants with mutual obligation requirements - reporting to Services Australia, for participants with compulsory participation requirements.
+the Targeted Compliance Framework (TCF), for participants with mutual obligation requirements reporting to Services Australia, for participants with compulsory participation requirements.